When Your Leadership Does Not Model Transparency

 - In what specific ways are you replicating the kind of environment we are experiencing with others?

-- What one thing in your life that you would like to share with others, but have not?
+- What one thing in your life you would like to share with others, but have not?
 Do you feel comfortable sharing it with me?
 How can we get to that place where we can be freer in how we engage each other?

 Her next question is what I call a “Gospel DNA” question, which connotes how the church DNA should be a culture that pursues ever-unfolding practical applications of the gospel.
 The specific applications she is talking about are transparency and safety.